 The Defiant Anti-Conscriptionist: Ephraim Henry Coombe, by Helen Hennessy and Patricia Booth

-The 2021 joint winners of the Keain Medal were Philip Payton and Geoffrey Bishop,
+The 2021 joint winners of the Keain Medal were:

 Philip Payton for Vice-regal: A history of the governors of South Australia (Wakefield Press, 2021)